go-vikunja/vikunja/docs/content/doc/development/db-migrations.md

 When you're adding a new struct, you also need to add it to the `models.GetTables()` function to ensure it will be created on new installations.

+### Generating a new migration stub

+You can easily generate a pre-filled migration stub by running `mage dev:make-migration`.
+It will ask you for a table name and generate an empty migration similar to the example shown below.

 ### Example